miraland-labs/miraland/docs/src/cluster/commitments.md

 ---
 title: Commitment Status
 description: "Processed, confirmed, and finalized.
-Learn the differences between the different commitment statuses on the Solana blockchain."
+Learn the differences between the different commitment statuses on the Miraland blockchain."
 keywords:
   - processed
   - confirmed